-My friend was surprised to hear that living together before marriage is generally associated with a worse marital outcome later.
-She, like many, assumed that living together before marriage would help incompatible couples figure out that they shouldn’t be married, after all.
+My friend like many, assumed that living together before marriage would help incompatible couples figure out that they shouldn’t be married, after all.

 I also told my friend about an important caveat in the research.
-Couples who were engaged before they moved in together did as well at their eventual marriages as couples who married without living together.
+Couples who had a plan for their relationship before they moved in together did as well at their eventual marriages as couples who married without living together.
 In other words, the key to success for those living together—as well as for those who marry—is commitment to each other for the long term.
 Committed people, whether they are living together or married, are statistically much less likely to report lower marital satisfaction and divorce.